codefox-inc/sparkn-contracts/test/README.md

   - call it with wrong data, then revert
   - `testSucceedsWhenConditionsAreMet`: right arguments, then deploy the proxy and distribute the tokens correctly

-- `deployProxyAndDistributeBySignature`

-  - if data is wrong, then revert
-  - if salt is not right, then revert
-    - msg.sender is not the owner

 - `deployProxyAndDistributeByOwner`

   - "after the contest is set and then tokens has been sent to the proxy address."